777arc/textbook/content/sampling.rst

 Carrier and Downconversion
 **************************

 Until this point we have not discussed frequency, but we saw there was an :math:`f` in the equations involving the cos() and sin().
 This frequency is the frequency of the sine wave we actually send through the air (the electromagnetic wave's frequency).
-We refer to it as the "carrier" because it carries our information (stored in I and Q) on a certain frequency.
+We refer to it as the "carrier" because it carries our information on a certain frequency.
+When we tune to a frequency with our SDR and receive samples, our information is stored in I and Q; this carrier does not show up in I and Q, assuming we tuned to the carrier.

 .. image:: ../_images/carrier.png
    :scale: 70%